 In 1998, Mr. Bogle was presented the Award for Professional Excellence from the Association for Investment Management and Research, and in 1999 he was inducted into the Hall of Fame of the Fixed Income Analysts Society, Inc. In 1993, he received the Philadelphia Investment Achievement Award from the Financial Analysts of Philadelphia.

-Investors have purchased more than 500,000 copies of Mr. Bogle’s books.
-His first book, Bogle on Mutual Funds: New Perspectives/or the Intelligent Investor (Irwin Professional Publishing, 1993), has been a best-selling investment book since publication.
+Mr. Bogle is a best selling author, beginning with his first book, Bogle on Mutual Funds: New Perspectives for the Intelligent Investor (Irwin Professional Publishing, 1993).
 Irwin is also the publisher of John Bogle and the Vanguard Experiment: One Man’s Quest to Transform the Mutual Fund Industry, by Robert Slater (1996).
-Mr. Bogle’s second book, Common Sense on Mutual Funds: New Imperatives for the Intelligent Investor (John Wiley & Sons, 1999), is also a best-seller, and his third book, John Bogle on Investing: The First 50 Years (McGraw-Hill, 2000), has also met with critical acclaim.
-His fourth book, Character Counts: The Creation and Building of The Vanguard Group (McGraw-Hill), was published in 2002.
-His fifth book, The Battle for the Soul of Capitalism (Yale University Press), was published in 2005.
+Common Sense on Mutual Funds: New Imperatives for the Intelligent Investor (John Wiley & Sons, 1999), John Bogle on Investing: The First 50 Years (McGraw-Hill, 2000).
+Character Counts: The Creation and Building of The Vanguard Group (McGraw-Hill, 2002).
+The Battle for the Soul of Capitalism (Yale University Press, 2005).
+The Little Book of Common Sense Investing (2007); Enough: True Measure of Money, Business, and Life (2008); Common Sense on Mutual Funds, Fully Updated 10th Anniversary Edition (2009).
+His ninth book, Don’t Count On It!
+Reflections on Investment Illusions, Capitalism, “Mutual” Funds, Indexing, Entrepreneurship, Idealism, and Heroes, was published by John Wiley in October 2010.

 Mr. Bogle served as Chairman of the Board of Governors of the Investment Company Institute in 1969-1970, and as a member of the Board from 1969-1974.
 In 1997, he was appointed by then-U.S. Securities and Exchange Commission Chairman Arthur Levitt to serve on the Independence Standards Board.
 In 2000, he was named by the Commonwealth’s Chamber of Commerce as Pennsylvania’s Business Leader of the Year.

-He has served as Chairman of the Board of the National Constitution Center since September 1999, and is a Director of Instinct Corporation, a member of The Conference Board’s Commission on Public Trust and Private Enterprise, and a member of the American Philosophical Society.
+He has served as Chairman of the Board of the National Constitution Center from 1999 to 2007, and was a Director of Instinct Corporation, a member of The Conference Board’s Commission on Public Trust and Private Enterprise, and a member of the American Philosophical Society and the American Academy of Arts and Sciences.
 A Trustee of Blair Academy, he served as Chairman from 1986-2001.
-He also serves on the Investment Committee of the Phi Beta Kappa Society.
-He has received honorary doctorate degrees from Princeton University, University of Delaware, University of Rochester, New School University, Susquehanna University, Eastern University, Widener University, Albright College, Pennsylvania State University, and Drexel University.
+He also served on the Investment Committee of the Phi Beta Kappa Society.
+He has received honorary doctorate degrees from Princeton University, University of Delaware, University of Rochester, New School University, Susquehanna University, Eastern University, Widener University, Albright College, Pennsylvania State University, Drexel University, Immaculata University, Georgetown University, Trinity College and Villanova University.

 Mr. Bogle was born in Montclair, New Jersey, on May 8, 1929.
 He now resides in Bryn Mawr, Pennsylvania, with his wife, Eve.
 They are the parents of six children and the grandparents of twelve.